 v.
 Market Redmond as a community dedicated toward promoting a healthy business environment with businesses that provide living wages.

 C. Maintain Redmond’s reputation as “the place to do business in Central Oregon”.

 i.
-Provide incentive programs that are competitive regionally and nationally, and targeted towards those businesses that benefit the community the most.
+Provide incentive programs that are regionally and nationally competitive, and targeted towards businesses that benefit the community.

 ii.
 Ensure an adequate supply of planned commercial and industrial land.